JMGarciaMiguel/LSEdeps/docs/deps/aux_.md

 udver: '2'
 ---

 An aux (auxiliary) of a clause is a function word associated with a verbal predicate that expresses categories such as tense, mood, aspect, voice or evidentiality.
-It is often a verb (which may have non-auxiliary uses as well)

 ~~~ conllu
 # sent_id = VV-FRE#083